-The NDOT conducts announced and unannounced inspections of all licensed facilities to determine compliance with laws and rules.
-The NDOT will inspect a licensee in the event of a complaint indicating that the licensee has or is actively violating existing statute.
-The NDOT will also inspect at the time of any premise's modification, as well as at the time of annual renewal.
+The CCB conducts announced and unannounced inspections of all licensed facilities to determine compliance with laws and rules.
+The CCB will inspect a licensee in the event of a complaint indicating that the licensee has or is actively violating existing statute.
+The CCB will also inspect at the time of any modification, as well as at the time of annual renewal.